sgrassie/sgrassie.github.io/_posts/2011/2011-09-26-is-this-thing-on.md

 ---
+layout: post
 title: Is this thing on?
+tags: ['Uncategorized']
+hidden: False
 published: 26/09/2011
-layout: post
-categories: Uncategorized
+ispublished: True
 ---
 Despite many months of not posting anything on this blog (OK, nearly a year) I am returning with another post about my on/off project to write a C# library to access the Github REST API.
 Much like my blogging schedule, which can arguably be said to be none-existent, my pet-projects suffer from the same cruel lack of... habit.